RomyHaik/gitgutter-cli/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is under GNU GPL v3 License

 ## Contributing